-(J) Hyrd Anti-Lobbying Amendment (31 U.S.G.
-1262)-Contractors that apply or ind for an award of \$109.00 or more must file the required pertification.
-Back ther certifies the that the above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an afficer or amployes of any agency, a member of Congress, officer or employes of the property of other award covered by 31 U.S.O.
-1952.
-Each tier must also disclose any lobbying with non-Federal funds that takes place in con-nection with obtaining any Federal award.
+(J) Byrd Anti-Lobbying Amendment (31 U.S.C.
+1352).-Contractors that apply or bid for an award of \$100,000 or more must file the required certification.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
+1352.
+Each Her must also disclose any lobbying with non-Federal funds that takes place in con-nection with obtaining any Federal award.
 Such disclosures are forwarded from tier to tier up to the non-Federal award.
-(K) See §200.322 Procurement of recovered
+(K) See §200.322 Procurement of recovered materials.

-Appendix III to Part 200-Indirect (F&A) Ocets Identification and Assignment, and Rate Determina-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)
+APPENDIX III TO PART 200-INDIRECT (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHEs)

-A. CHINERALI
+A. GENERAL

-This appendix provides criteria for identitying and computing indirect (or indirect (F&A)) rates at IKBa (institutions).
-Indirect (P&A) rates at IHBs (institutions).
-Indirect (F&A) costs are those that are moured for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an in-structional activity, see subsection B.1.
-Defini-tion of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.
+This appendix provides criteria for identifring and computing indirect (or indirect (F&A)) rates at IHEs (institutions), indirect (F&A) costs are these that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institu-tional activity.
+See subsection B.i.
+Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.

-1. Major Functions of an institution
+1. Major Functions of an Institution

-Refers to instruction, organized research, other sponsored activities and other institu-tional activities as defined in this section: a, instruction means the beaching and training activities of an institution, lixcept a.
-Instruction means the beading and training activities of an institution.
-Except for research training as provided in subsection b, this term includes all training and institution, and training activities, whether they are offered for credita toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a summer school division or an extension division.
+Refers to instruction, organized research. other sponsored activities and other institusional autivities an defined in this section:

+a.
+Instruction means the teaching and training activities of an institution.
+Except for research training as provided in sub-section b. this term includes all teaching and training activities, whether they are offered for cradita toward a degrae or certificate or on a non-credit basis, and whether they are offered through regular academic depart-ments or separate divisions, such as a summer school division or an extension division.
 Also considered part of this major function are departmental research, and, where agreed to, university research.

-(1) Secusored instruction and training means specific instruction and training activity occupation instruction and training activity or agreement.
-For purposes of the cost principles, this activity may be considered a major function even though an institution's execuming trainment may include it in the instruction function.
+(1) Sponsored instruction and training means specific instructional or training activity established by grant, contract, or cooperative agreement.
+For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function.

-(2) Departmental research means research, development and acholarly activities that are not organized research and, consequently, are not separately buffested and accounted for Departmental research, for purposes of this document, is not considered as a major function, but as a part of the instruction function of the institution of the continuity are seen and the continuity and the seen and the instruction of the institution of the institution of the institution of the continuity are considered and and the continuity and the seen and the continuity and the continuity are provided in the continuity and the continuity an as a major function, but as a part of the in-struction function of the institution.
+(2) Departmental research means research. development and scholarly activities that are not organized research and consequently, are not separately budgeted and accounted for, Departmental research, for purposes of this document, is not considered as a major function, but as a part of the instruction function of the institution.

-b.
-Organized research means all research and development activities of an institution that are separately budgeted and accounted for It includes:
+and development activities of an institution that are separately budgeted and accounted for.
+It includes: